Doubly random polytopes: Complexity in the dense regime

 where $\left( \! \displaystyle \binom{N}{r} \! \right)$ is multiset coefficient notation, the number of ways to choose a multiset of size $r$ from a set of $N$ elements. \end{proof} \begin{theorem} For each $d \geq 2$ there exists a constant $C_d$ so that if $P$ is a nondegenerate simple $d$-polytope with $m$ facets and $n$ vertices, then for $p > 1 - 1/(8(d - 1))$ the expected number of facets of $Q \sim \B(P, p)$ is at most

 where $q = 1 - p$. \end{theorem} \begin{proof} For each $t \geq (d + 1)$, we may upper bound the expected number of new hyperplanes $\sigma$ so that $\mathcal{C}(\sigma)$ has exactly $t$ vertices.
-For $t = (d + 1)$, the number of choices is simply $n$; we choose a vertex and the vertices of its link must define the new facets with that vertex above it.
-For $t \geq (d + 2)$ fixed, an overestimate for the number of hyperplanes is given by first counting the number of choices of $t$ vertices of the graph of $P$ so that the graph induced by those vertices is connected.
+For $t = (d + 1)$, the expected number of $\sigma$ with $\mathcal{C}(\sigma) = d + 1$ is $nqp^d$.
+We choose a vertex, and the vertices of its link must define the new facets with that vertex above it.
+The selected vertex must be excluded from the sample while the vertices of its link must be included.
+For $t \geq (d + 2)$ fixed, an overestimate for the expected number of hyperplanes $\sigma$ so that $\mathcal{C}(\sigma)$ has exactly $t$ vertices is given by first counting the number of choices of $t$ vertices of the graph of $P$ so that the graph induced by those vertices is connected.
 Next, since the convex hull of $\mathcal{C}(\sigma)$ is a polytope on $t$ vertices with $\sigma$ as a face, from each choice of $t$ vertices inducing a connected graph we have at most $2^t$ choices for a facet $\sigma$.
 Once we have chosen the set of $t$ vertices and the facet, which is necessarily a simplicial facet by the nondegeneracy assumption on $P$, we have a probability of at most $q^{t - d}p^d$ that the chosen facet is a new facet of $Q$ with the remaining $t - d$ vertices above it.

 By Claim \ref{connectedgraphs} we have that the expected number of new facets is at most

 This gives the upper bound on the number of new facets and trivially $m$ is an upper bound on the number of old facets \end{proof}